developer-hchan/Blackjack_Strategy_Simulation/README.md

 We know the optimal strategy for **handB**, but what about **handC**?
 * **As a note**, we don't know yet if splitting 7 + 7 is the optimal choice; we were trying to find that answer by splitting the original **handA**.\
 Ideally, we would simulate all the possible options for **handC**, which would usually be 'split', 'stand', 'hit', 'double', and 'surrender.'
 We would then perform the optimal decision on **handC**.\
-But what if the optimal decison for **handC** is to 'split' and **handC** splits into -> **handD** of 7 + 7 and **handE** of 7 + 9...\
+But what if the optimal decision for **handC** is to 'split' and **handC** splits into -> **handD** of 7 + 7 and **handE** of 7 + 9...\
 We would also need to simulate all the possible options for **handD**... which could eventually turn into a computational nightmare.

 My compromise has been that if another **splittable hand** appears from the previous **splittable hand**, the new hand is split as well.
 I believe it would be akin to gathering a few extra data points on the 'split' player decision; however, I wanted to make mention of the mini-monte-carlo-tree method listed above as well.

 I would like to state that this simulation currently allows for 'infinite' splits.
 The rules on how many times you can split hands varies from casino to casino; however, I am treating splittable hands as 'more' data for the simulation.
-The simulation also uses a deck, so actually splitting an infinite amount of times is impossible; however, I will likely include a split limit as a toggalable simulation setting in a future update.
+The simulation also uses a deck, so actually splitting an infinite amount of times is impossible; however, I will likely include a split limit as a toggleable simulation setting in a future update.

 Congratulations, you just finished generating the optimal decisions for the game of blackjack!